 Now, we have been meaning to ask you about how you managed to get your DBA while working and raising a family.
 How did you manage to balance your studies and personal and professional life?

-I do not know if I can say I had balance; when I started my DBA, I worked in consulting and was in charge of the Asian region, so I traveled a lot and worked six days a week.
-I think there was a lot of burden put on my family.
+I do not know if I can say I had balance; when I started my DBA, I worked in consulting and was in charge of the Asian region, so I travelled a lot and worked six days a week.
+I think there was a lot of burdens put on my family.
 For the first three years of the program (when I was working six days a week), I was immersed in my work and studies.
 I attended classes once a week, using my vacations to study and earn credits.
 Actually, during my DBA's fourth year, I was completely immersed in my work, so I cannot say I had balance.

 However, I knew that to write my doctoral dissertation, I would need ample time, as a thesis cannot be written in little bits of 30 min time slots.
 Accordingly, I decided to make a career change aligned with my professional aspirations and was more flexible, so I left my corporate position and become an associate professor where I teach now.
 This new position allowed me to work on my doctoral thesis, so during the last year of the program, I allocated most of my time to my dissertation.